BatchSource/PytchScript/README.md

 ...to grab the first to 3 characters of the string "Hello World".
 This would set var to `Hel`, because it is the first 3 character of "Hello World".

 The next feature is to use "`.len`".
-This can be used to calculate the legnth of a string.
+This can be used to calculate the length of a string.
 For example:
 ```
 set var =.len Hello World
 ```
-This will set `var` to be "`10`" because the legnth of "Hello World" is 10 characters long.
+This will set `var` to be "`10`" because the length of "Hello World" is 10 characters long.

 Next we have the `.upper` and `.lower` to convert the case to either be uppercase or lowercase.
 For example: